simonhmartin/genomics_general/README.md

 #### Notes

+* You will need a annotation file in either .gff3 or .gtf format.
+Specify the format using `-f gff` or `-f gtf`
+* The VCF file is optional.
+If provided, sites can be identified as synonymus or nonsynonymous variants.
+It also tends to make the classification of degeneracy more conservative.
 * The output has five columns: `scaffold`, `position`, `codon_position`, `substitution_type` and `degeneracy`.
 * `substitution_type` can be synonymous (`syn`) or nonsynonymous (`non`), or simply `NA`, if the site is not variable in the dataset, or if no VCF file is provided.
 * Degeneracy tells how many of the four possible states at this site will result in the same amino acid for the codon.
 * It might be useful to make a BED file for sites of a given type.
 For example, to make a BED file for four-fold degenerate (4D) sites, you can use: `gunzip -c output.coding_site_types.tsv.gz | awk 'BEGIN {OFS="\t"}; $5=="4" {print($1,$2-1,$2)}' > output.4Dsites.bed`